gregorias/coop.nvim/README.md

 }
 ```

-## 🚀 Usage
+## 🚀 Usage tutorial

+This section is a Coop tutorial by example.

 ### Hello, world

 Let’s start with the hello world of asynchronicity: reading a file.
-Below is an end-to-end code that shows how to concurrently read two files with Coop:
+Below is an end-to-end code that shows how to concurrently read two files with
+Coop:

 ```lua
 local coop = require("coop")